by Roger F. Campbell

 “Yes, this work is the work of the true church of God.
 All others are satanic counterfeits!
 It is time we come out from among them and become separate.”

 Do you believe that every faithful pastor or missionary in the world today is a counterfeit?
 Probably not, but Herbert Armstrong does.
-Can it be that men and women in all parts of the world have turned from sin to receive the precious Saviour, are shut out of the true church of God, unless they are followers of Herbert Armstrong?
+Can it be that men and women in all parts of the world have turned from sin [had a change of mind] to receive the precious Saviour, are shut out of the true church of God, unless they are followers of Herbert Armstrong?
 Of course not!
 But Mr. Armstrong believes and teaches that they are.
 If your pastor and church are true to the Bible and people are saved by their ministry, are you to label them as “counterfeit” and stay at home to listen to “The World Tomorrow” and send Mr. Armstrong your tithe?
 Of course not!
 But Mr. Armstrong teaches that you should.

 Not only does Herbert Armstrong think he is the only preacher of the truth today, but he also has adopted the Mormon error of thinking that all truth was lost from the days of the apostles until he began his broadcast in 1934.
 Let him speak for himself: